-Jupiter is reasonably well-placed for telescopic observing from August 2013 through May 2014.
-At the beginning of this period, Jupiter is visible only around dawn, but by November the king of planets is fairly high in the sky by midnight or earlier.Virtually any telescope will show Jupiter's four Galilean moons and their interesting interactions with the planet or its shadow.
-For the convenience of telescopic observers, we are making available a list of Jupiter's satellite phenomena from September 2013 through December 2014 to supplement the monthly lists that usually (but not always) appear in Sky & Telescope.
+Jupiter spends its 2016-2017 apparition in Virgo.
+At the end of 2016, Jupiter joins us in the morning, rising progressively earlier in the hours between midnight and dawn.
+As winter progresses, Jupiter transitions to an all-night object, rising about two hours before midnight in February and staying with us until sunrise.
+By the June solstice, Jupiter is visible at sunset and sets near midnight.
+By mid-August, Jupiter is an evening visitor, setting before midnight.
+In December 2017, Jupiter will be an early morning riser once again.Virtually any telescope will show Jupiter's four Galilean moons and their interesting interactions with the planet or its shadow.
+For the convenience of telescopic observers, we are making available a list of Jupiter's satellite phenomena through December 2018 to supplement the monthly lists that usually (but not always) appear in Sky & Telescope.

-But most important of all, you can only see the GRS when it's on the side of Jupiter that's facing Earth.
+But most important of all, you can only see the GRS when it's on the side of the planet that's facing Earth.
 And it's only reasonably easy to see within about an hour of the time that it transits, passing halfway across Jupiter's disk during each 9-hour and 55-minute rotation.

 You can use our Great Red Spot Calculator to find predicted times of GRS transits.